 Greater Manchester Good Employment Charter

 Greater Manchester has world-leading businesses and sectors, investing, innovating and growing.
 They have created a record number of jobs in our city region.
-Our public services and voluntary and community sector – despite the cuts to funding they have faced – are using devolution and closer partnership to find new ways to better serve the public.
+Our public services and voluntary and community sector are using devolution and closer partnership to find new ways to better serve the public.
 Across all sectors, employers are providing good jobs, which are well-paid, secure and with opportunities to get on.